Convair B-36 Peacemaker: Weaponry

 The Convair B-36 was the only aircraft capable of carrying the T-12 Cloudmaker, a gravity bomb weighing 43600 lb and designed to produce an earthquake bomb effect.
 Part of the testing process involved dropping two of them in a single flight, one from 30000 ft and the second from 40000 ft.

 The first prototype XB-36 flew on 8 August 1946.
 The speed and range of the prototype failed to meet the standards set out by the USAAC in 1941.
 This was expected, as the Pratt & Whitney R-4360 engines required were not yet available.

 A second aircraft, the YB-36, flew on 4 December 1947.
-It had a redesigned, high-visibility, yet still heavily framed greenhouse dome-shaped canopy, which was later adopted for production, and the engines used on the YB-36 were more powerful and more efficient.
+It had a redesigned, high-visibility, yet still heavily framed, greenhouse dome-shaped canopy, which was later adopted for production, and the engines used on the YB-36 were more powerful and efficient.
 Altogether, the YB-36 was much closer to the production aircraft.